ROT101/learn_something/README.md

 # ai_an_me
-searching_learning_programming to help cybersecurity reaserch
+searching_learning_programming to help cybersecurity research